Caramel Cake

 Should you level a cake when it’s hot or cold?

-Where did caramel cake originate?
+Where did this cake originate?

 The origins of caramel cake are not entirely clear, but it is believed to have originated in the southern United States, particularly in the states of Louisiana and Tennessee.
 It is often associated with southern cuisine and is a popular cake recipe across the region.